See The Way: Springfield Armory Model 2020 Waypoint

 Running this rifle is a delight!
 It slurps cartridges seamlessly from the box and is easy to top-feed with single rounds.
 The magazine is a cinch to release and easily inserted.
 It’s secure in the rifle.
 Encouraged, it has a little play.

 Extraction and ejection are fault-free.
-The extractor is inserted though a slot in the center of the right-hand (lower) locking lug.
+The extractor is inserted through a slot in the center of the right-hand (lower) locking lug.
 Beefy shoulders hold it securely and resist breakage, should you get too ambitious with handloads and stick a case.
 The claw itself is 6mm wide across most of its face, 5mm at its leading edge.
 The face angle makes for easy push-feed engagement.
 The Waypoint’s plunger ejector is peppy and kicks from 4 o’clock.

 The barrel-diameter SA Radial Muzzle Brake, Cerakoted to match the action, is very effective.
 Recoil from Hornady’s 6.5 PRC loads thrusting 147-gr.
 ELD Match bullets at 2,910 fps hardly bumps my cheek or clavicle.
 The Decelerator pad adds its cushion.
 The Waypoint’s crisp trigger also encourages tight groups.